voidstarr/vscode-craftos-pc/README.md

 * `craftos-pc.dataPath`: Path to the data directory storing computer files, configuration, etc.
 * `craftos-pc.additionalArguments`: Additional command-line arguments to send to CraftOS-PC, separated by spaces.
 * `craftos-pc.customFont.path`: The path to a custom font, if desired.
 Must be a path to a valid image, or 'hdfont' to automatically find the HD font.
 Unlike normal CraftOS-PC, this may point to non-BMP files as well.
+* `craftos-pc.autoConnectFilesystem`: Automatically connect the computer filesystem to the VS Code workspace when a new connection supports filesystem access.
+Default is `false`.

 ## Known Issues